Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Experiments

 \subsection{Clustering Performance Comparison (Q1)}

 The comparison of clustering performance before and after imputation is shown in Table \ref{tb:2}, which presents the experimental results of combining DTRGC with various graph clustering methods across six datasets.
-The following observations can be made from these results: \begin{itemize}
+The following observations can be made from these results:

-\item Across all datasets, incorporating DTRGC consistently leads to significant improvements in clustering performance metrics.
-For instance, on the Cora dataset, the ACC of the AMGC model increased from $66.65\pm2.04$ to $70.66\pm1.25$, showing an absolute improvement of over 4\%. \item For certain DGC methods that exhibit nearly unacceptable performance under missing attribute scenarios, such as GDCL, incorporating DTRGC significantly boosts their clustering performance to an acceptable level.
-For example, on the PubMed dataset, the ACC of GDCL improved from $47.00\pm0.39$ to $63.48\pm0.71$. \item The occurrence of out-of-memory (OOM) failures remains consistent before and after applying DTRGC, indicating that DTRGC does not introduce additional memory overhead that leads to OOM issues.
+(1) Across all datasets, incorporating DTRGC consistently leads to significant improvements in clustering performance metrics.
+For instance, on the Cora dataset, the ACC of the AMGC model increased from $66.65\pm2.04$ to $70.66\pm1.25$, showing an absolute improvement of over 4\%.

+(2) For certain DGC methods that exhibit nearly unacceptable performance under missing attribute scenarios, such as GDCL, incorporating DTRGC significantly boosts their clustering performance to an acceptable level.
+For example, on the PubMed dataset, the ACC of GDCL improved from $47.00\pm0.39$ to $63.48\pm0.71$.